 The idea for Gibson’s revolutionary Robot Guitar auto-tuning system came to Chris Adams in a fit of frustration.
 Aggravated that he couldn’t keep his guitar in tune and that he was spending so much time trying to, the twenty-something turned to the Internet to see if there were any automatic tuning systems on the market.
 Dissatisfied with what he found, he imagined a system that would automatically tune a guitar in no-time-flat.
-That got him thinking about other possibilities too: a system that could switch effortlessly between multiple tunings, keep a guitar perfectly intonated, and even change
+That got him thinking about other possibilities; a system that could switch effortlessly between multiple tunings, keep a guitar perfectly intonated, and even change strings for you.

 It didn’t take long.
 Uli Jon Roth, Steve Vai, Billy Corgan, and other notables already use the system and all sing its praises on stages worldwide.
 “I haven’t met anybody who doesn’t love it,” Adams says.
 “This is a dream for guitar players.
 They don’t have to think about tuning anymore.
 Many artists have told me that having this makes them so relaxed because they know that, no matter what, they will be in tune.
 If you are more relaxed, you have a better performance.
 You can be more creative.”

 Interview with Chris Adams